andimoto/couchpotato/README.md

 This is a profile which can be placed on the couch for example.
 It has a profile on the side to slide in into a holder for a smart phone, tablet or e-reader for watching videos or reading ebooks while chilaxing on the couch.
 No need to hold your device all the time ;).

 Also reading comics on a PocketBook InkPad Color in landscape orientation is easier with the profile for this e-reader (including an origami case).
-For a compfortable hold I designed a hand handle where the profile can be slided in.
+For a comfortable hold I designed a hand handle where the profile can be slided in.
 This makes reading in landscape mode very easy.

 The current phone holder is for a BQ Aquaris X with slim case.
 The tablet holder has the size for a Galaxy Tab2 without case.